101 Unhealthiest Habits on the Planet

 Left untreated, diabetes causes sugars to build up in the blood.
 Over time, that damages arteries, greatly raising your risk of heart disease, stroke, vision loss and circulation problems that could lead to amputation.

-The Remedy Rx: If you're on medication for your diabetes, stay compliant.
+The Rx: If you're on medication for your diabetes, stay compliant.
 Follow any recommendations for diet and exercise

 You're Taking Sleeping Pills